lumina37/py-cffi-bridge-npy-and-ocv-demo/README.md

 ### Windows

-If you are using Windows platform, please make sure the opencv dlls can be finded through enviornment varible `PATH`.
+If you are using Windows platform, please make sure the opencv dlls can be found through the enviornment varible `PATH`.

 ### Choose a picture